Getting ready for the Tribunal (advanced level) London 2017

-This guide is not meant to describe or give a full interpretation of the law – only the courts can do that.
+This guide aims to provide an outline of applying to the First-tier Tribunal (Property Chamber) (“the Tribunal”), except for valuation applications.
+It is not meant to describe or give a full interpretation of the law – only the courts can do that.
 Nor does it cover every case.
 If you are in any doubt about your rights and duties then seek specific advice.

-For the purposes of this booklet we refer to ‘the landlord’ throughout, although the legislation usually refers to ‘any relevant person in control of the premises’.
-Similarly we refer to ‘the leaseholder’, but on occasion it can include a tenant.
+For the purposes of this booklet we refer to ‘the landlord’ throughout, although the law in this area often uses technical descriptions such as ‘any relevant person in control of the premises’.
+Similarly, we refer to ‘the leaseholder’, but on occasion it can include a tenant.

 The relevant procedural rules are set out in the Tribunal Procedure (First-tier Tribunal) (Property Chamber) Rules 2013 (“the Rules”) (SI 2013 No. 1169).

 The Tribunal is part of the Her Majesty’s Courts and Tribunals Service.
 Each Tribunal usually consists of three members: a lawyer, who is often the chairman, a valuer and a lay person.
 The Tribunal is entirely independent and impartial in its approach.
 There are five regionally based Tribunal offices (London, Northern, Midland, Eastern and Southern).

 The Tribunal’s practice and procedure is governed by what’s called ‘the over-riding objective’.
 Basically the objective is to enable the Tribunal to deal with cases fairly and justly and this includes

 - dealing with a case in ways proportionate to its importance, the complexity of the issues, the anticipated costs and the resources of the parties and of the Tribunal;

 - avoiding unnecessary formality and seeking flexibility in the proceedings;